ucsb-cs184-f24/team08-StudyMeets/team/MVP_DEMO.md

   - Provides access to the file system on the device.

 # Installation Steps
-TODO: Describe the installation process (making sure you give complete instructions to get your project going from scratch).
-Instructions need to be such that a user can just copy/paste the commands to get things set up and running.
-Note that with the use of GitHub Actions, these instructions can eventually be fully automated (e.g. with actLinks to an external site., you can run GitHub Actions locally).
+1. Clone the repository: `git clone https://github.com/ucsb-cs184-f24/team08-StudyMeets.git`
+2. Navigate to the StudyMeets directory: `cd StudyMeets`
+3. Install dependencies: `npm i`, `npm install`
+4. Start the Expo project: `npx expo start`
+5. A QR code should pop up in the console; scan it with a mobile device and the application should start up.
+Alternatively, connect a device via USB or start up a mobile device emulator for the application.

+In the future, .apk, .ipa files will be provided for users to directly install the app.

 # Functionality
+* Sign up / Sign in
+  - Users can create an account with a username (optional), email, and password combination
+  - A verification email is sent to the submitted email when signing up to unlock the new account
+* Explore Study Groups
+  - Users can browse through a list of study groups to join
+  - Each study groups shows their name, location, creation date, and tags that describe what the study group is about
+  - Users can search for a study group by name
+* Create Study Group
+  - Users can create a study group by inputting a title, location, and description
+  - Users can also add tags to the study group that describe what the study group is about (ex: Math, Computer Science, Group Development)
+* My Study Groups
+  - Users can browse through the study groups they created
+  - Users can edit their own study groups and change their title, location, description, and tags
+* Profile
+  - Users can change their profile picture by submitting an image file
+  - Users can submit a request email to change their password
+  - Users can log out
+  - Displays the user's email and username

 # Known Problems
-TODO: Describe any known issues, bugs, odd behaviors or code smells.
-Provide steps to reproduce the problem and/or name a file or a function where the problem lives.
+- Some permission errors can occur when trying to sign in
+- Changing the profile picture repeatedly can cause a visual error
+- App goes blank when an internal error occurs, and needs to be force stopped

 # Contributing
 To contribute to the project, follow these steps:

-Create your feature branch: `git checkout -b my-new-feature`
+1. Create your feature branch: `git checkout -b my-new-feature`
-Commit your changes: `git commit -am 'Add some feature'`
+2. Commit your changes: `git commit -am 'Add some feature'`
-Push to the branch: `git push origin my-new-feature`
+3. Push to the branch: `git push origin my-new-feature`
-Submit a pull request :D
+4. Submit a pull request for the branch

 # License
-The app license can be found at LICENSE.md
+The app license can be found in LICENSE.md of this repository.